nikulpatel3141/KindleClipRS/README.md

 # Usage

-Running the binary will output parsed clippings to `clippings/`
+Running the release binary for your system will output parsed clippings to `clippings/`

 ```bash
 # detect mounted Kindles - only on Linux/MacOs